 - Pan and zoom a level.

-- Placing objects individually and as a brush.
+- Placing objects individually, in lines, and as a brush.

 - Tilemap support.